eraymerc/rapidhca-c/README.md

 - MCU- and desktop-friendly design
 - Supports oversampling

-This repository focuses on **implementation quality and runtime performance**, not on proposing a new control algorithm.
+This repository focuses on **implementation quality and runtime performance**.

 ---